apache/spark/CONTRIBUTING.rst

--   For multiple lines/block of code, to disable an error, you can surround the block with ``pylint:disable/pylint:enable`` comment lines.
+-   For multiple lines/block of code, to disable an error, you can surround the block with ``pylint: disable/pylint: enable`` comment lines.
 For example:

 .. code-block:: python